MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/create-portal.md

 These are some benefits of creating a portal:

-- Because the data is stored in Common Data Service, you don't need to create a connection from Power Apps as you do with data sources such as SharePoint, model-driven apps in Dynamics 365, or Salesforce.
+- Because the data is stored in Common Data Service, you don't need to create a connection from Power Apps as you do with data sources such as SharePoint, customer engagement apps (such as Dynamics 365 Sales and Dynamics 365 Customer Service), or Salesforce.
 You need only to specify the entities that you want to show or manage in the portal.

 - You can design the portal through the WYSIWYG Power Apps portals Studio by adding and configuring components on the webpages.